What are business travel expenses?

 1. Establish a clear T&E policy

-Creating a travel and expense policy might be the most important step to effectively manage business travel expenses.
-It’s more than just a set of rules; it’s a guide that helps everyone in the organization understand how to handle travel-related decisions and spending
+Creating a travel and expense policy is probably the important step in effectively managing business travel expenses.
+It’s more than just a set of rules.
+It’s a guide that helps everyone in the organization understand how to handle travel-related decisions and spending

 2. Use a travel management platform

-A travel management platform can streamline the travel booking process, rein in out-of-policy spend, and provide a better travel experience for employees.
-Look for a tool that can automatically enforce your T&E policy and provide reports on your travel expenses.
+A travel management platform streamlines the travel booking process, reins in out-of-policy spend, and provides a better travel experience for your team.
+Look for a tool that automatically enforces your T&E policy and reports on your travel expenses.

 You could also opt for an all-in-one platform that centralizes your finance workflows.
 For example, Ramp handles travel booking, expense management, accounting, accounts payable, and more.
 Your employees can use a single app to manage T&E expenses, while your finance team gains greater control and visibility over company spending.